Metacognition in Mathematics

 Research by Chi et al. (1989) shows learners benefit from explaining worked examples.
 Self-explanation, as Atkinson et al. (2000) found, encourages active learning.
 Learners should not just read solutions passively.

-Self-explanation involves students articulating why each step in a solution works.
+Self-explanation involves learners articulating why each step in a solution works.
 "This step multiplies by by 2 because we need a common denominator.
 This is valid because we are multiplying by 2/2 which is equal to 1."

-Encourage students to explain examples to themselves, to a partner, or in writing.
+Encourage learners to explain examples to themselves, to a partner, or in writing.
 Prompt them with questions: "What is the goal of this step?
 Where does this number come from?
 Why is this operation valid?"

 Self-explanation training aids maths learners, say Hewson and Sinclair (2016).
 Explaining ideas solidifies knowledge and exposes any misunderstandings.
 This approach also boosts problem-solving skills.